 There has been much ado in Karura Forest recently over dogs and their relatives.

 First a hyena was spotted on Kitisuru road in mid-February, and a week later actually seen in the Sigiria block.
-We have tried to trap it using a Kenya Wildlife Service lion trap bitted with offal, but other nocturnal animals keep springing the trap.
-A large team of of FKF Scouts was deployed to try to see if the hyena was still in the forest and to warn visitors.
+We tried to trap it using a Kenya Wildlife Service lion trap baited with offal, but other nocturnal animals kept springing the trap.
+A large team of FKF Scouts was deployed to try to see if the hyena was still in the forest and to warn visitors.

 Where the animal came from remains a mystery.

 Meanwhile FKF and KFS efforts to capture feral dogs in humane traps baited with fresh cow bones has yielded three dogs so far.
 The KSPCA collected all the dogs and is currently trying to find them owners.

 Bad dogs: caught along the Karura River by FKF camera trap.